AWESOME04/UniHive/README.md

 ## 🙏 Acknowledgments

+- The [WeWire Team](https://www.wewire.com) for their support and feedback
 - All the open source libraries that made this project possible
 - Our mentors and advisors for their guidance